 We believe that music education promotes a variety of positive outcomes.
 Our model is based on the idea that training every student to realise their musical potential improves their focus, motivation, creativity and confidence.
 Furthermore, we believe that working together creatively strongly reinforces sense of community, communication skills, consideration for others, tolerance and the ability to accept criticism.
 Cultivation of these skills is a fundamental part of our model and is at the core of many socio-political and educational issues.

 Superar began choruses at several Viennese schools in 2009, with an orchestral program following in 2013.
 All Superar lessons are free of charge for all participants.
 The program thus can reach those young people who are not integrated in cultural and musical structures.
-As of 2017, Superar reaches more than 2,000 kids through choirs and orchestras at the Superar locations in Switzerland, Bosnia and Herzegovina, Romania, Slovakia and Liechtenstein.
+Today, Superar reaches more than 2,300 kids through choirs and orchestras at the Superar locations in Switzerland, Bosnia and Herzegovina, Romania, Slovakia, Liechtenstein and Hungary.

 All locations act autonomously but are connected through a shared sense of teaching and a common annual repertoire, which makes joint concerts involving different Superar groups from different cities or even countries possible.
 Superar teachers and musicians are well prepared in pedagogy, with a particular focus on positive motivation and enthusiasm, in order to help every single participant achieve the best level possible.

 In our singing lessons, groups of pupils who have not undergone any prior selection process receive high-quality musical training.
 Classes meet two to four times a week and are led by a trained choir conductor in order to ensure a continually creative musical process and the corresponding development of cognitive and social skills.